 The cylindrical epithelium is located in the mucous membrane of the eye, and during unfavorable conditions for the health of the body, bacteria awaken and actively multiply.

-Forms of the course of the disease
+Forms of the disease

 According to the method of infection and localization of eye damage, chlamydial conjunctivitis has the following forms: